 Jill joined Watsi on January 30th, 2017.
-Five years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jill's most recent donation supported Alejandro, a tech-savvy 11-year-old from Bolivia, to fund life-changing heart surgery so he can grow up in good health.
+Seven years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jill's most recent donation supported Aye, teacher from Burma, to fund heart surgery.